 This meter runs from a single 12V DC supply, so no separate regulators (or zeners) are needed for the CMOS IC.
 In this case, the circuit uses a quad 4070 XOR (eXclusive-OR) gate.
-In the original, the outputs of U2A and U2B were simply linked together, but this is not recommended with any CMOS devices.
+In the original, the outputs of U2A and U2B were simply linked together, but this is not recommended with any CMOS devices unless the inputs are paralleled as well.
 I added an additional gate to invert the signal - as originally designed the output was positive (~12V) with no signal or with 180° out-of-phase signals, and zero with an in-phase or mono signal applied to both channels.
 While the inversion can also be done using an opamp, the extra gate comes 'free', as it's already included in the package.

 * Note that the zeners are 5.1V in this version.
 This is to limit the output excursion of the TL072 and help prevent the possibility of the 'phase inversion' problem that this IC family suffers.
 The input signal must be limited to less than ±6V (4V RMS is the suggested maximum) for the same reason.
 You can use different opamps if it makes you happier (likewise for the other versions, but these opamps are not in the signal path.
 The TL072 has the advantage of a relatively high slew rate.